iamkazirifat/iamkazirifat/README.md

 ## Education

-B.Sc in Computer Science and Engineering — Daffodil International University
+B.Sc in Computer Science and Engineering — Daffodil International University [Graduated in 2017]

 ---